wallytutor/CanteraPFR/README.md

 # TODO

-1. Provide a full C++ implementation of basic calculators.
 1. Follow [this](https://conda.io/docs/user-guide/tutorials/build-pkgs.html)
 tutorial to get this package installed with `conda` one day.
 1. Provide built-in DAE solver to avoid `scikits.odes`.
-Installation is limited to Nix systems because it is difficult to provide a reliable way to install this package that requires cython, BLAS/LAPACK, and Sundials to be available.
+Installation is limited to Nix systems because it is difficult to provide a reliable way to install this package that requires cython, BLAS/LAPACK, and Sundials to be available:
+    - Notice that Cantera already has an interface to IDA.
+This could be cythonized and provide a quick solution to this.
+Compiling Sundials on Windows is simpler than doing a whole new solver.